-The ‘always on’ culture fostered by increased workloads and advances in technology is contributing to a new phenomenon - ‘Leavism’.
-This is where employees aren’t switching off and may be working in the early morning before work, during the evenings, when they’re off work unwell or even whilst on holiday.
-So although employees may appreciate the positive aspects of flexible and remote working that technology enables, many may experience the negative impact of not being able to switch off out of work hours.
+The ‘always on’ culture fostered by advances in technology is contributing to another new phenomenon – ‘leavism’.
+This is where employees find themselves working additional hours in the early morning before work, during the evenings, when they’re off work unwell or even whilst on holiday.

 Signs of presenteeism can include:

 - Making more mistakes than usual

 - Issues with performance or quality of work